The Ronald Reagan Myth

 pollution, Elliott Abrams lying to Congress, ketchup as a vegetable,

-public housing cutbacks, getting cozy with Argentine fascist
+public housing cutbacks, getting cozy with Argentine fascist generals,

-generals, tax credits for segregated schools, disinformation
+tax credits for segregated schools, disinformation campaigns,

-campaigns, "homeless by choice," Manuel Noriega, falling
+"homeless by choice," Manuel Noriega, falling wages,

-wages, "constructive engagement" with apartheid South
+"constructive engagement" with apartheid South Africa,

-seats, William Casey, Iran/contra, Robert Bork, naps, Teflon.
+Casey, Iran/contra, Robert Bork, naps, Teflon.

 JUAN COLE - I remember seeing a tape of

 Reagan speaking in California from that era.
-He said that he
+He said that he had

-dieting!" or words to that effect
+or words to that effect

 GLENN KESSLER WASHINGTON POST - Reagan's